 - If eyes, nose, or mouth become contaminated, use eye wash stations or drench hoses to flush the contaminated area.
 Know the procedure for the area you are working or classroom lab.
 If you don't have access to an eyewash station following an exposure, flush at a regular sink.

 - Flush as soon as possible and continue to flush for a full 15 minutes.
 Always try to flush away from the nose to prevent contamination of the other eye.
-After flushing, go to University Health Services or to Rockingham Memorial Hospital for medical consultation.
+After flushing, go to University Health Services or to Sentara RMH for medical consultation.

 - For exposed skin surfaces, wash the exposed area thoroughly with soap and water.
 Use a non-abrasive, antibacterial soap if possible.
 Again, after washing, seek medical attention.